hanshaoqiang/Matrix-1/readme.md

 ```shell
 $ npm install matrixsoup
 ```
-Installs a 19.8KB package

 Matrix constructor
 ==================
 1. First argument for number of rows of the new matrix.
-2. Second argument for number of columns of the new matrix
+2. Second argument for number of columns of the new matrix.
 3. Third argument [is optional]: can be set as true or false.
-	- set third argument to true for creating identity matrix.
+	- [true] for creating identity matrix.
-	- not setting as true creates null matrix.
+	- [not true](example: banana, potato, crispy), creates a null matrix.
 4. Properties :
 	- val 			: The matrix bound to the Matrix object instance.
 	- determinant	: The magnitude of the Matrix.